iotaledger/iota-wiki/next/docs/iota-sdk/docs/how-tos/client/get-outputs.md

 import TabItem from "@theme/TabItem";
 import AccountClient from '../../\_admonitions/\_account-client.md'

-You can use the indexer to query for specific outputs.
-You can query for any output type, just change the function to the output type you need
+Querying outputs allows you to retrieve specific information about transactions or assets on the [Tangle](https://wiki.iota.org/shimmer/learn/tangle/).
+You can verify the status of transactions, track the movement of assets, and gather relevant details such as transaction history, ownership, or other metadata.
+You can query for any output type, just change the function to the output type you need.

 <AccountClient/>